baw/dojo-docs/dojo/query.rst

   available for anything but very simple queries (like id lookups).
 When a native selector engine is not available ( IE7 and below), this supports simple, basic CSS2 level queries, consisting of elemental selectors: ``.class``, ``#id``, ``tag``, and ``*``, attribute selectors, and child (``>``), descendant (space), and union (``,``) combinators.
-If the native selector engine is, the engine does not support pseudo classes.
+If the native selector engine is used, the engine does not support pseudo classes.

 * ``css2.1`` - This will always use the ``lite`` engine when a native selector engine is available.
 When a native selector engine is not available (IE7 and below), this will load ``acme``.